samstokes/samstokes.github.io/source/_posts/2016-07-11-move-fast-with-confidence.markdown

 I don't claim this is anything novel.
 I'm quite sure that high-performing teams are already thinking along these lines.
 But I've seen too many engineering cultures whose implicit slogans were just "move fast" or "be safe"; overly reductive, with predictably suboptimal results.
 "Move fast with confidence" acknowledges the need for balance: cutting corners where you can afford it, while taking care in those places that help ensure you can *keep* moving fast later on.

+> "The trick is to be aware enough, and take just enough care, to be confident in your footing."
+{: .pull-quote }

 ## In search of quality

 But what about quality?
 The slogan doesn't address it.
 Should you just [stop talking about quality]({% post_url 2016-02-24-quality-vs-empathy %}), as my earlier post provocatively suggested?
 In product development we want to do more than just reach the finish line.
 Discussing risks and deadlines is an effective way to communicate, but it's also cold and rational.
 Where do intuition, creativity and vision fit in?
 What about pride in a job well done?